 2. What is the average length of a Tenancy Agreement?

-In today’s market less Tenants are requesting 6 month tenancies due to the costs of moving premises and the desire to have security with their home and the knowledge the rent will not alter over the next 12 months.
+In today’s market, fewer Tenants are requesting 6-month tenancies due to the costs of moving premises and the desire to have security with their home and the knowledge the rent will not alter over the next 12 months.
 We suggest a new Tenant’s first Tenancy Agreement be for 12 months to see how the Tenant performs.
-If the market allows a rent increase can be written into the Agreement at the 6 month mark.
+If the market allows a rent increase can be written into the Agreement at the 6-month mark.
 The Agreement may be re-negotiated before the end of each fixed term period.
 We contact you about 3.5 months prior to a lease expiry with options and advice about rent.

 3. What Insurance is needed for my property?

 Before renting a Property it is highly recommended to have appropriate insurance cover such as ‘Landlord Protection Insurance’.
 We can provide various brochures from Insurance Companies providing this type of policy.
-In addition, building and contents insurance are vital and public liability cover is a compulsory requirement.
-Packages are typically available from your preferred Insurer for cost effective and comprehensive protection.
+In addition, building and contents insurance is vital and public liability cover is a compulsory requirement.
+Packages are typically available from your preferred Insurer for cost-effective and comprehensive protection.
 All queries about insurance must be directed to Insurance Providers.

 4. How will you find my tenant?